 One of the advantages of attending The Gatton Academy is access to participate in undergraduate-level research in at WKU.
 Additionally, participation in a research project is the threshold experience that is required for many of the high-level scholarships and experiences our students compete for.
 Being a part of a mentored research project, working in a WKU lab, and developing strong relationships with professors is part of the unique value that can be a part of your Academy experience.
 Getting involved in research early can set up a row of opportunities throughout your Gatton experience and beyond.
 Participation in research is optional.
-However, it should be noted that research is a requirement for all Gatton Academy students who wish to receive the recognition of Honors at graduation.
+However, it should be noted that research is a requirement for all Gatton Academy students who wish to receive the recognition of Gatton Community Scholar at graduation.

 Agriculture: Interests in turf grass and golf course management, swine, veterinary, dairy, beef cattle, equine, agronomy, grapevine/vineyard, and horticulture can be met through this department.
 Past projects range from organic fertilizer solutions to Kentucky’s hemp industry.